 The force and impact of the collision can have a serious and devastating impact on the driver and passenger inside.
 In fact, a total of 871 car accident deaths in Florida in 2017 were caused by a failure to yield.
 These accidents accounted for 16.91 percent of fatal Florida car accidents that year.

 The more serious the injuries sustained in an accident, the more compensation should be available to the victim or surviving family members of those killed in a crash caused by failure to yield.
 Fort Lauderdale injury attorney David I. Fuchs can help victims of these accidents obtain full and fair compensation for their losses.

 After a failure to yield accident, or any automobile accident, it is important to contact local law enforcement immediately.
-The police can evaluate the circumstances of the accident and may ticket the driver who violated right of way or yielding laws.
+The Fort Lauderdale Police Department or Broward County Sheriff can evaluate the circumstances of the accident and may ticket the driver who violated right of way or yielding laws.
 The accident report and any traffic citation issued can be invaluable if the motorist who failed to yield tries to argue that you were to blame for the accident.

 Investigating the cause of an accident and gathering evidence are important aspects of building a strong case.
 As a victim, you have the burden of proving that the other driver’s failure to yield was a direct cause of your accident.
 You must prove negligence on the part of the driver in order to obtain compensation.